Alfresco/alfresco-content-app/docs/README.md

 #### Actions and the Actions Toolbar

-All the views incorporate the [toolbar](https://alfresco.github.io/adf-component-catalog/components/ToolbarComponent.html) component from the Alfresco Application Development Framework;
+All the views incorporate the [toolbar](https://alfresco.github.io/adf-component-catalog/components/ToolbarComponent.html) component from the Alfresco Application Development Framework.

-apart from the Trash view they all display the following actions when the current user has the necessary permissions, actions are automatically hidden when the user does not have permission.
+Actions are displayed in the toolbar when item(s) are selected, or a right click is performed; apart from the Trash view they all display the following actions when the current user has the necessary permissions, actions are automatically hidden when the user does not have permission.

 <table>